cSkyHawk/terraform-example/README.md

 > [!WARNING]
 >
 > It takes some time to provision the ALB.
-Go to the AWS console and wait till the ALB fully provisioned
+Go to the AWS console and wait till the ALB is fully provisioned
 > before trying to access the ALB endpoint

 ```text